HeartCatch PreCure!

 HeartCatch PreCure! (ハートキャッチプリキュア!, Hātokyatchi PuriKyua!), or HeartCatch Pretty Cure!, is a Japanese anime television series and the seventh installment in the Pretty Cure metaseries by Izumi Todo, featuring the fifth generation of Cures.
 The series is produced by Toei Animation, directed by Tatsuya Nagamine, and written by Takashi Yamada.
-Character designs were done by Yoshihiko Umakoshi.
-The series premiered on February 7, 2010 on TV Asahi's ANN network, succeeding Fresh Pretty Cure!, and ended on January 30, 2011, where it was succeeded by Suite PreCure.
+Character designs were done by Yoshihiko Umakoshi who previously worked Ojamajo Doremi.
+The series premiered on February 7, 2010, on TV Asahi's ANN network, succeeding Fresh Pretty Cure!, and ended on January 30, 2011, where it was succeeded by Suite PreCure.

 The series has three topics: the language of flowers, which is an important element in the plot; the second is fashion, as Tsubomi joins the fashion club; and the third is music, as some of the Cures' attacks are named after musical terms and the series has several music-themed episodes.
 Overall, the Cures' main motifs are related to flowers, nature, and music, which are prominent in the names of characters and items, as well as the main storyline.